 In 2016 the College enrolled its first full time students and also its first residential students.
 To respond to growing interstate enrolments, Bishop Suriel invested in a major refurbishment of the top floor at the SAC Donvale Campus to house full-time students, and those studying intensive subjects.
-The new onsite student residency called ‘The St Pachomius Student Wing’ offers nine bedrooms, a modern kitchen, dining room, lounge and study carrels, as well as bathroom and laundry facilities.
+The onsite student residence called the St Pachomius Student Wing offers nine bedrooms, a modern kitchen, dining room, lounge and study carrels, as well as bathroom and laundry facilities.

-Our community was delighted to host SVOTS Dean, the Very Rev Dr John Behr, in 2016 to instruct our staff, student and diocesan community academically and spiritually.
+Our community was delighted to host SVOTS Patristics Scholar Fr Dr John Behr in 2016, to instruct our staff, students and diocesan community.
 Fr John delivered an intensive patristics lecture series entitled The School of Alexandria.

 Some time ago, SAC was also enriched by the spiritual and academic leadership of the former SVOTS Dean, the Very Rev Fr Thomas Hopko of Blessed Memory.
 In 2003 Fr Thomas presented a lecture themed Witnessing to Orthodoxy in a Pluralistic and Materialistic Society.
 Other significant academic events previously hosted by SAC on the international platform include the: Coptic Monasticism Symposium (2007), St Cyril of Alexandria Symposium (2003) and St Athanasius in Christian Tradition Symposium (2002).
 In 2012 SAC hosted Howard Middleton-Jones from the Swansea University and UK Coptic Research and Resource Centre to deliver a special series of seminars on the Preservation of the Coptic Cultural Heritage.

 The Coptic Studies Series, launched in 2016, is the fruit of a successful publishing partnership forged between the St Vladimir’s Seminary (SVS) Press and St Athanasius College (SAC) Press.
 The Coptic Studies Series was instigated with a two-fold purpose.
 Firstly, to increase the accessibility of the many treasures of Coptic Orthodox Christianity (initially published in Arabic) to engage a broader English-speaking audience; And secondly, to cross-pollinate the minds and hearts of Coptic Orthodox Christians (grouped under Oriental Orthodoxy) and Eastern Orthodox Christians with the knowledge of a common faith in the incarnate Word of God-who is the true source of all wisdom and knowledge.

-In 2017 SAC adds three more courses to its theological suite.
+In 2017 SAC added three more courses to its theological suite.
 These include a Graduate Certificate in Divinity, a Graduate Certificate in Theology and a Graduate Diploma in Theology.